RomanDrechsel/.conkyrc/README.md

 It's optimized for a 2nd monitor, with a resolution of 1920x1080.<br /><br />

 ### Installation
-[Download Anxiety.zip](Anxiety.zip) and unzip it to a directory of your choice and run install.sh.
+Download the latest release zip file and unzip it to a directory of your choice and run install.sh.
 This will create a symlink as ~/.conkyrc.<br /><br />

 ### Required adjustments
 Most likely you need to replace the correct network adapter for displaying the download and upload rate for your system.<br />